-- More than 5,549 packages are available for R (and growing) daily) - 2 Can search all packages that do a particular operation by using the sos package - install.packages("sos") #if you haven't already - library(sos) # make it active once you have it - findFn("X") #will search a web data base for all packages/functions that have "X" - findFn("principal components") #will return 2,061 matches and reports the top 400 - findFn("Item Response Theory") # will return 324 matches - findFn("INDSCAL") # will return 7 matches. - install.packages("X") will install a particular package (add it to your R library - you need to do this just once) - library(X) #will make the package X available to use if it has been installed (and thus in your library)
+- More than 5,564 packages are available for R (and growing) daily.
+It was 5,549 last weekend). - 2 Can search all packages that do a particular operation by using the sos package - install.packages("sos") #if you haven't already - library(sos) # make it active once you have it - findFn("X") #will search a web data base for all packages/functions that have "X" - findFn("principal components") #will return 2,061 matches and reports the top 400 - findFn("Item Response Theory") # will return 324 matches - findFn("INDSCAL") # will return 7 matches. - install.packages("X") will install a particular package (add it to your R library - you need to do this just once) - library(X) #will make the package X available to use if it has been installed (and thus in your library)